Holydh/BikeBinderVR/README.md

 ## Credits :
 Vigem for gamepad inputs

 Ab3d Oculus C# Wrapper for Oculus SDK

 OvrSharp C# Wrapper for OpenVR

-Licences available for all these libraries in the Licences.txt file
+Licences available for all these libraries in the Licences folder.